emotiq/whitepaper/draft.md

 Emotiq, with its in-built scaling capability, easy smart contract access, and partial compatibility with Solidity, is designed to appeal to a broad spectrum of users – both those served by current solutions, but who desire more, and those that have hoped for a more scalable and easy-to-use blockchain.
 Its unique features and functionality will begin a ‘snowball effect’; as adoption increases, so too will its functionality (e.g., with an ever-expanding oracle asset repository).

+## 4.5 Implementation details

+Emotiq will release a technical paper (yellowpaper) with full implementation details in the next 1-2 months.

 # 5. Token Generation Event

 Emotiq plans to raise $60M (million) in a two-phase token generation event (TGE).
 The TGE target has been carefully selected to enable us to reach our development milestones and jumpstart the Emotiq ecosystem.
 In total, Emotiq will generate one billion EMTQ tokens, distributed as follows: